Higher-order congruence relations on affine moment graphs: The subgeneric case: INTRODUCTION

 Let us add a few words on the structure algebra of the moment graph associated with a root system.
 Let $k$ be a field and $S$ the symmetric algebra over $k$ associated with the coroot lattice.
 The structure algebra is a commutative algebra over $S$.
 If $k=\mathbb{C}$, the structure algebra of the moment graph associated with a non-critical block of the equivariant category $\mathcal{O}$ over a symmetrizable Kac-Moody algebra is isomorphic to the categorical center of that non-critical block (cf.~\cite{Fie08a}).
 If $\text{char}(k)=0$, the structure algebra of the moment graph associated with a complex equivariantly formal variety with a torus action is isomorphic to the torus equivariant cohomology with coefficients in $k$ of that equivariantly formal variety (cf.~\cite{GKM98}).

 In this article we study the structure algebra $\mathcal{Z}$ of the stable moment graph for the case of the affine root system $A_{1}$ (the subgeneric case).
-Let us mention that the obtained results apply to an arbitrary affine root system\textemdash{}the studied phenomena occur in all root directions.
-In the forthcoming article we will study the structure algebra of a certain (translated) subgraph of the stable moment graph, first for the case of the affine root system $A_{2}$ and then for the general case.
-In particular, the structure algebra $\mathcal{Z}$ is a module over the polynomial algebra $S$ (Subsection~\ref{subsec:shmg}) and we examine this $S$-module structure of $\mathcal{Z}$.
+Let us mention that the obtained results apply to an arbitrary affine root system\textemdash{}the studied phenomena occur if we localize at a root direction.
+In the forthcoming article, first we consider the case of the affine root system $A_{2}$.
+We look at a certain (translated) subgraph of the stable moment graph whose set of vertices is obtained by translations of the finite Weyl group orbit of the fundamental alcove by a negative integer multiple of a positive (co)root and we study its structure algebra.
+Here we apply our results from the subgeneric case by ``stretching out'' in a root direction and by ``gluing''.
+Using the same approach, we then consider the general case.
+In particular, the structure algebra $\mathcal{Z}$ is a module over the polynomial algebra $S$ and we examine this $S$-module structure of $\mathcal{Z}$.
 We construct an $S$-basis (of ``linear-algebraic type'') of $\mathcal{Z}$.
-Then we regard the same notions for the case of the finite root system $A_{1}$ (Subsection~\ref{subsec:ctozero}): the associated moment graph $\mathcal{G}^{\text{fin}}$, the corresponding symmetric algebra $S^{\text{fin}}$ and the structure algebra $\mathcal{Z}^{\text{fin}}$.
+Then we regard the same notions for the case of the finite root system $A_{1}$: the associated moment graph $\mathcal{G}^{\text{fin}}$, the corresponding symmetric algebra $S^{\text{fin}}$ and the structure algebra $\mathcal{Z}^{\text{fin}}$.
 After ``setting $c$ equal to zero'' ($c$ is a central element of the affine Kac-Moody algebra $\widehat{\mathfrak{sl}_{2}}$) in the structure algebra $\mathcal{Z}$, we obtain the $S^{\text{fin}}$-module $\mathcal{Z}_{c=0}$.
 We observe that this $S^{\text{fin}}$-module is contained in $\prod_{j \in \mathbb{Z}_{\geq 0}} \mathcal{Z}^{\text{fin}}$ (we could say that it is ``locally finite'') and our main result (Theorem~\ref{main}) is that the module $\mathcal{Z}_{c=0}$ is determined by (quite surprising) divisibility relations, which we call \emph{higher-order congruence relations}.